On the composable security of weak coin flipping: Introduction

-Previously, it was shown that WCF enjoys information-theoretic stand-alone security, i.e., it is secure under a single protocol instance in isolation.
-This superior property makes WCF a powerful tool in constructing optimal protocols for several other tasks such as BC~\cite{chailloux2011optimal} and SCF~\cite{chailloux2009optimal}.
-However, it is still unclear if WCF protocols have composable security when composed with instances of different protocols.
+Previously, it was shown that WCF enjoys information-theoretic stand-alone security, i.e., it is secure as a single protocol instance in isolation~\cite{mochon2007quantum,arora2019quantum,arora2021analytic,arora2022solutions}.
+While WCF itself is of limited interest, it is a powerful tool in constructing optimal protocols for several other primitives such as bit commitment~\cite{chailloux2011optimal} and strong coin flipping~\cite{chailloux2009optimal}.
+However, such constructions would require more than stand-alone security, and it is still unclear if WCF protocols have composable security when combined with other cryptographic protocols.

-In this work, we start by proposing an abstraction of the WCF resource based on bit commitment (inspired from~\cite{manuel1981coin}) and argue its composition from noiseless communication channels with the help of the AC framework.
-The discussion on its composability follows on the lines of a previous work~\cite{vilasini2019composable} that considers a strong coin flipping resource instead.
-Next, we show that any such abstraction of WCF cannot be securely composed and finally, conclude with a positive remark on the security of a time-sequential (or sequential for short) composition\footnote{Here, the term sequential composition refers particularly to the case where each part of the cryptographic system is executed one after another in temporal order.
-It should not be confused with another meaning used in the AC framework that only reflects how the subsystems are connected.} of a WCF resource.